dougsweetser/Q/docs/Blogs/Electromagnetism_and_gravity/electromagnetism_and_gravity.md

 depends on the sum of squares of these two fields.
 The squaring operation requires the use a metric tensor which does vary as one moves around a gravitational field.

+There is still a problem with claiming that neither field changes.
+We know that general relativity says that in a gravity field, the time portion of a measurement will get smaller while the space measurement gets bigger.